Our Famous Biscochito Recipe

 It is usually eaten with morning coffee or milk, after lunch in the early afternoon, or dinner late at night.
 The cookie is seldom known outside its various territories.

-In 1989, the U.S. State of New Mexico adopted the biscochito as its official state cookie.
+In 1989, the state of New Mexico adopted the biscochito as its official state cookie.
 This act made New Mexico the first state to have an official cookie.
 It was chosen to help maintain traditional home-baked cookery.